We’ve replaced a lot of the benefits of having a traditional office with online apps. Here are the ones we use daily.

 Slack also serves as our virtual water cooler, giving our team a place to talk about anything, work-related or not, or even let off some steam.

-2) Screenhero – one-on-one voice calls and screen sharing
+2) Zoom – video calls and screen sharing

-We wanted something as simple to use and as pretty as Slack, and we found that in Screenhero, which we use anytime we do one-on-one voice calls with our teammates.
+We wanted something as simple to use and as pretty as Slack.

-Warning: Sadly, since the acquisition, it seems as the app isn’t supported as well as it was before, and a few annoying bugs have gone unfixed for some time.
-Unless the functionality gets built into Slack soon, we’ll probably be looking for an alternative.
+After the acquisition, the app wasn’t supported as well as it was before, and a few annoying bugs went unfixed for some time, so we dropped it and began searching for something else.

 As we’ve grown we’ve built the collaboration features that we realized we needed into the product, letting us exchange private notes (that customers can’t see) on support tickets…